QazerLab/workbench/roles/viewnior/README.md

 viewnior
 ========

-Installs viewnior and its configurations.
+Installs viewnior and its configuration.

 Requirements
 ------------